 Chapter members have been frequent participants in the Phi Alpha Theta Pacific Northwest Regional Conference.
 At these meetings, students present research papers to a public consisting of Northwest faculty and students.
 Faculty members critique the papers while students offer commentary or ask questions.
 In the case of Western’s participants, this conference helps students prepare for graduate work in history, education, and library science.

 Papers presented by Phi Alpha Theta students at regional conferences are available online through Hamersly Library Digital Commons: digitalcommons.wou.edu/pat/

-* Do NOT have to be a History Major or Minor
+* You do NOT have to be a History Major or Minor to become a member

 Phi Alpha Theta is an inclusive group.
 Students who don’t qualify for official membership are welcome to attend and are warmly invited to participate in PAT events and activities.